the-lab-guy/mylang/README.md

 # Mylang Documentation

 ## Commands
+### Stack Operations
 - `PUSH n`
 	+ The number 'n' is pushed (placed) on to the top of the Stack.
 - `PUSH variable_name`
 	+ The number stored in the named_variable's storage space is __copied__ on to the top of the Stack.
 - `POP variable_name`
 	+ The number on top of the Stack is __removed__ and stored in the named variable's storage space.
+- `DUP`
+	+ Duplicates the number at the top of the Stack, creating two identical entries.
+- `SWAP`
+	+ Exchanges the number on top of the Stack with the number immediately below it.
+- `DROP`
+	+ Removes the number at the top of the Stack.

+### Input / Output Operations
 - `PRINT "formatted_literal_string"`
 	+ Any text between the double-quotes will be displayed on the screen.
 	If the text contains the special character sequence `@#`, the `@#` will be replaced with the number on the top of the Stack. e.g. if 10 is on the Stack, then `PRINT "@# apples"` would display "10 apples" on the screen.